-Further, the qualified custodian will deliver an account statement at least quarterly directly to the Client indicating all the amounts deducted from the account including the Adviser's advisory fees.
+Further, the qualified custodian will deliver or make available through their client portal an account statement at least quarterly directly to the Client indicating all the amounts deducted from the account including the Adviser's advisory fees.
 Clients are encouraged to review their account statements for accuracy.
 The Adviser receives duplicate copies of the custodian statements that were delivered to Clients.